Uniform Mixing on Cayley Graphs: Quotients of Hamming Graphs

 While no extra algebraic structure of $\ints_q^d$ is needed to define a Cayley graph, it is often convenient to view the underlying group $\ints_q^d$ as a $\ints_q$-module.
 Two easy observations follow.
 First, if $\phi$ is a module automorphism of $\ints_q^d$, then the two Cayley graphs $X(\ints_q^d, C)$ and $X(\ints_q^d,\phi(C))$ are isomorphic.
 Second, $X(\ints_q^d, C)$ is connected if and only if its connection set contains a basis of $\ints_q^d$.
 An example of connected Cayley graphs over $\ints_q^d$ is the \textsl{Hamming graph} $H(d,q)$, whose connection set consists of non-zero multiples of the standard basis $\{\seq{e}{1}{2}{d}\}$ of $\ints_q^d$.

 We will pay special attention to the quotient graphs of Hamming graphs, as they form an important family of Cayley graphs over $\ints_q^d$.
+The \textsl{Hamming distance} of two elements in $\ints_q^d$ is the number of coordinates in which they differ.
 Consider a submodule $\Gamma$ of $\ints_q^d$ with Hamming distance at least three.
 The partition of $\ints_q^d$ by the cosets of $\Gamma$ satisfies three properties: \begin{enumerate}[(i)] \item every coset is a coclique; \item every vertex is adjacent to at most one vertex in a coset; \item if some vertex in the coset $g+\Gamma$ is adjacent to a vertex in another coset $h+\Gamma$, then there is a matching between $g+\Gamma$ and $h+\Gamma$. \end{enumerate} The \textsl{quotient graph} of $H(d,q)$ induced by $\Gamma$, denoted $H(d,q)/\Gamma$, is a graph with a vertex for each coset of $\Gamma$, such that two vertices are adjacent if there is a matching between the two associated cosets.
 We note that every quotient graph of $H(d,q)$ is a Cayley graph for a quotient module of $\ints_q^d$.

 \begin{lemma} Let $C$ be the connection set of the Hamming graph $H(d,q)$.
 For a submodule $\Gamma$ of $\ints_q^d$ with Hamming distance at least three, let

 Then

 \end{lemma}